 - The PushInstall feature makes it easy to deploy Diskeeper to any supported computer on your network.
 Need to install Diskeeper on a few hundred machines?
-Diskeeper Administrator can do it in a few mouse clicks. - Controlling defragmentation operations is simple, whether you're managing a handful of computers or thousands network-wide.
-You can establish policies that dictate how Diskeeper runs on one or multiple computers at a time. - For ease of management, you can arrange the computers on your network into logical groups.
-Diskeeper Administrator supports Microsoft Active Directory® groups, or you can create your own customized groups.
-For example, you can easily set up different defragmentation policies, reports or preferences for the viii Preface computers in the Finance department compared to those in Engineering-or deploy Diskeeper to all the computers on the fourth floor.
+Diskeeper Administrator can do it in a few mouse clicks. - The Automatic Defrag Management feature makes sure that Diskeeper is automatically installed and configured as you want it on any computers that are newly added to your network. - Controlling defragmentation operations is simple, whether you're managing a handful of computers or thousands network-wide.
+You can establish policies that dictate how Diskeeper runs on one or multiple computers at a time.

+viii Preface

-- Diskeeper Administrator provides a wealth of report and exception-based alert notification options detailing the fragmentation on the computers across your network, and also collects performance and reliability data that you can use to proactively maintain your systems. - The Updates and Upgrades module enables Diskeeper Administrator to detect and deploy Diskeeper updates and upgrades to all your managed Diskeeper computers.
-Note that an update is a no-cost incremental version of a specific Diskeeper version number (such as from version 2008 build 100 to version 2008 build 101).
+- For ease of management, you can arrange the computers on your network into logical groups.
+Diskeeper Administrator supports Microsoft Active Directory[®] groups, or you can create your own customized groups.
+For example, you can easily set up different defragmentation policies, reports or preferences for the computers in the Finance department compared to those in Engineering-or deploy Diskeeper to all the computers on the fourth floor. - Diskeeper Administrator provides a wealth of report and exception-based alert notification options detailing the fragmentation on the computers across your network, and also collects performance and reliability data that you can use to proactively maintain your systems. - The Updates and Upgrades module enables Diskeeper Administrator to detect and deploy Diskeeper updates and upgrades to all your managed Diskeeper computers.
+Note that an update is a no-cost incremental version of a specific Diskeeper version number (such as from version 2009 build 100 to version 2009 build 101).
 No additional Diskeeper licenses are necessary to update a Diskeeper installation.
-An upgrade is a change from one major version number to another (such as from Diskeeper 2007 to Diskeeper 2008).
-You must own or purchase the appropriate Diskeeper license to upgrade a Diskeeper installation. - You can use Diskeeper Administrator Edition to remotely-control Diskeeper 9.0 through 2008 installations on computers all over your network.
+An upgrade is a change from one major version number to another (such as from Diskeeper 2008 to Diskeeper 2009).
+You must own or purchase the appropriate Diskeeper license to upgrade a Diskeeper installation. - You can use Diskeeper Administrator Edition to remotely-control Diskeeper 9.0 through 2009 installations on computers all over your network.
 Without ever leaving your desk, you can perform any Diskeeper task as if you were sitting in front of the remote machine.